digitalsurgeons/boilerplate/frontendguide.md

 <a name="structure"/>
 ## Project Structure & Composition
 Our project structure is centered around the idea of components.
-A `components` folder houses individual folders for specific components.
-Each component has it's own folder, and the [javascript](#javascript) and [scss](#css) necessary for that component is housed in the folder.
+A `components` folder houses individual folders for specific components, each containing the [javascript](#javascript) and [scss](#css) necessary for that component.

 For example: